-If you are replacing a component, remove the existing component before performing the installation procedure.
+If you are replacing a component, remove the existing component before performing the installation process.

-The following images indicate the location of the optical drive and provide a visual representation of the installation procedure.
+The following image(s) indicate the location of the optical drive and provides a visual representation of the installation procedure.

 - 1. Align the tabs on the optical-drive bezel with slots on the optical drive and snap it in place. - 2.
-Align the screw hole on the optical-drive bracket with the screw hole on the optical drive. - $\mathbf{3}$.
-Replace the screw (M2x3) that secures the optical-drive bracket to the optical drive. - 4.
-Slide the optical drive into the optical-drive cage through the front of the computer until it snaps into place. - 5.
-Connect the power and data cables to the optical drive.
+Replace the optical-drive bracket by inserting the alignment pins on the optical-drive bracket into the slots on the optical drive. - 3.
+Slide the optical drive into the optical-drive cage through the front of the computer until it snaps into place.

+- 4. Connect the optical drive's power and data cables to the optical drive. - 5.
+Place the computer in an upright position.